-Prague during the winter time has one of the best views that you will see on your travels.
-With postcard-worthy scenic views, this city will capture your heart the moment you set foot.
+Prague during the winter offers postcard-worthy scenic views of the city.
 While we associate winter with staying huddled indoors, there is much that you can do during your stay.
 You may not be convinced yet, but we have written down some very compelling reasons that will change your mind.

 Like all European cities, come winter and you will see installations of Christmas Markets gearing up for the tourist inflow.
 With locals and foreigners swarming to buy presents, small souvenirs and other trinkets you can watch the scene unfold with a tasty Czech treat in hand.

 Winter is a low time for tourist season in Prague, not counting Christmas and New Year.
 With the locals all minding their business, you can expect the city to be quiet and can also visit the Prague Castle among other famous landmarks.
 Since you will be one of the few people exploring, expect the town to be your private city to wander.

 Snow Covered Architecture

 European city designs, especially the architecture of Prague is naturally a fantastic sight to behold.
 With many historic buildings in and around the city, the blanket of snow covering them almost gives off a fairytale feeling that will enchant you and make you explore the city despite the cold!